V. Sattui Barrel Tasting Party

 Sediment in the tasting flight that required a ticket was quite off-putting and gave one of the members of our party a bit of an upset stomach.
 Also, we had to go to another part of the room just to get some water to rinse our glasses.
 Would’ve been nice if there was a pitcher of water on the bar for that.

-Between the wine, unique barrel tasting experience, food, music and ambiance–it was a special event, well done, and very enjoyable.
+Between the wine, unique barrel tasting experience, food, music and ambiance–the V. Sattui Barrel Tasting Party was a special event, well done, and very enjoyable.
 Not sure if the sum of the parts justify the time and price tag, though.

 It’s a pricey ticket. $95 for members and $105 for guests.